Subsequent Ancient Civilizations

 Parthians

 Parthia was an ancient country southeast of the Caspian Sea more or less in the area of what is now Khurasan.
 The Parhians are believed to be of Scythian origins.
 We do not yet know much about them.
 The Parthians served as mounted archers in the armies of first the Assyrians and then the Persians.
 The Parthians were a largely fedual society based on horsemen.
-Avoided a head on confrontation.
+They tended to avoid head on confrontation in military engagements.
 The Parthians were famed archers, able to fire their arows over their backs.
 This was known as the Parthian shot which is the origin of the term "parting shot".
 Led by Arsaces, they freed themselves from Seleucid rule and established their own empire (250 BC).
 The Parthians gradually extended their empire east to India.
 Rome for its part had wared with all the important powers they confronted, Carthage, Macedonia, and Gaul.
 The Parthians were after Ceasar's victory in Gaul the next logical outlet to expand Rome's Empire.
-The peak of the Parthian empire was reached with the defeat of Crassus at Carrhae (53 BC).
+The peak of the Parthian empire was reached with the defeat of Crassus at Carrhae (53 BC) which affected the struggle for power in Rome.
 The Parthians were later defeated by the Romans, but not destroyed (39-38 BC).
-After this their power gradually declined.
+After this their power was severely curbed and they gradually declined.
 Ardashir I overthrew the Parthians and founded the Sassanian Empire (226 BC).

 Persia